Header Banner

 Problem: Smart features stop working → Fix: Update device firmware regularly through manufacturer apps

-Problem: Voice commands not recognized → Fix: Move voice assistant away from walls and into open areas, brownstone acoustics can create echo issues
+Problem: Voice commands not recognized → Fix: Move the voice assistant away from walls and into open areas, as brownstone acoustics can create echo issues

 Variations & Upgrades